DA Form 285-ab U.S. Army Abbreviated Ground Accident Report (AGAR)

 What Is DA Form 285-AB?

-The form - sometimes confused with the DD Form 285, Appointment of Military Postal Clerk, Unit Mail Clerk or Mail Orderly - was last updated by the Department of the Army (DA) in February 2009.
+The form - sometimes confused with DD Form 285, Appointment of Military Postal Clerk, Unit Mail Clerk or Mail Orderly - was last updated by the U.S. Department of the Army (DA) on February 1, 2009 .
 An up-to-date DA Form 285-AB fillable version is available for digital filing and download below or can be found through the Army Publishing Directorate (APD) website.

-Procedural guidelines and additional information can be found in the DA PAM 385-40, released in March 2015.
+Procedural guidelines and additional information can be found in the DA Pamphlet 385-40.
 DD Form 285-AB instructions are as follows:

 - The location of the accident is provided in Block 6.
 Block 7 is filled out if any explosives, ammunition, or pyrotechnics were involved.
-Block 8 requires the description of the mission associated with the accident.
-Block 9 should contain a description of the vehicles, equipment or materials damaged in the accident.
+Block 8 requires a description of the mission associated with the accident.
+Block 9 should contain a description of the vehicles, equipment, or materials damaged in the accident.
 The reasons for the equipment failure or malfunction should be described in Block 10.

 - Blocks 11 through 19 are for the information about the individual involved.
 Block 20 is for describing the damage taken.
 Time lost due to the accident is provided in Block 21 (in days).
-Block 22 requires an OSHA Log 300 case number, the name of the physician and the location of treatment if the treatment was provided away from the worksite.
+Block 22 requires a case number taken off of OSHA Form 300, Log of Work-Related Injuries and Illnesses, the name of the physician, and the location of treatment if the treatment was provided away from the worksite.

 - Block 23 is for the code of the activity performed during the accident.
 A specific description of the activity is given in Block 24.
 Block 25 is for specifying what protective equipment was available or used during the accident.
 Block 26 is for specifying if alcohol or drugs were involved in the accident.